 - Blowout or defective tires

-- Failure when yielding right-of-way, or backing up
+- Failure when yielding right-of-way or when driving backward

 - Improper use of the parking brake

 - Untrained UPS driver

 UPS Truck Accident Lawyer FAQs

 Every experienced truck accident attorney at our personal injury law firm knows that families have unanswered questions about holding UPS accountable in vehicle accidents.
 UPS truck accident attorneys have answered the most frequently asked questions below.

 For additional information, contact our law firm today at (888) 424-5757 (toll-free phone number) to schedule a free case evaluation.
 Let our truck accident attorneys discuss your evidence, the extent of your injuries, and the compensation you deserve.

 Was My Car Accident with a UPS Truck Captured on Their Dash Cameras?